 this is akeyword that refers to the object of the class where it is used.

--When an object is created to class,a default reference is also created internally to the object.this default reference is nothing but 'this'.so,'this' refer to all the things of the present object.
+When an object is created to class,a default reference is also created internally to the object.this default reference is nothing but 'this'.so,'this' refer to all the things of the present object.

 ex.this.x=x